-e) upon which there is a need to retrieve pre-defined e priced, or ordered, or invoiced at any point in any deline for case labelling of fresh fruit and vegetables. ich includes any item handled as a single unit in the rocess.
-This definition covers a wide variety of package , cartons, cases, bins and totes.
-These items can be trade nich may be traded without pre-defined measure, such as
+Terms Explanation Trade Unit (Case) This term is used in this guideline for case labelling of fresh fruit and vegetables.
+"Case" is a generic term which includes any item handled as a single unit in the transport and distribution process.
+This definition covers a wide variety of package types such as pallets, RPCs, cartons, cases, bins and totes.
+These items can be trade items and/or logistic units.
+Variable Measure Trade Item A Consumer Unit (Each) which may be traded without pre- defined measure, such as size or weight.

-1.5.
-Legal and Regulatory Requirements
+1.5 Legal and Regulatory Requirements